 Prevent sea sickness.
 Motion sickness will definitely ruin any child’s whale watching trip, so make sure to be prepared for that as well.
 If your child is prone to sea sickness and needs Dramamine or other motion sickness medication, be sure to read the label instructions and take according to safety regulations.
 Another thing to keep in mind is the drowsy effect that Dramamine will have (even the non-drowsy kind!).
 Keep this in mind when planning your whale watching trip as well.

 For an unforgettable family adventure, contact Harbor Breeze for more information on our whale watching trips.
-For decades, we have been the leader in Long Beach whale watching, providing our passengers with enriching, educational, and inspiring experiences out on the ocean.
+For decades, we have been the leader in Long Beach whale watching and Los Angeles whale watching providing our passengers with enriching, educational, and inspiring experiences out on the ocean.
 We look forward to taking you and your family out on the ocean soon!